A Planet for the President

 A Planet for the President (2004) is a novel by Alistair Beaton.
 Set in the not-too-distant future, it satirically explores what action the President of the United States might take if he finally realized that global climate change is rendering Earth increasingly uninhabitable.
 Eventually persuaded by his aides to "think the unthinkable", the President—Fletcher J. Fletcher— green-lights drastic measures to halt environmental destruction and secure his legacy as the savior of the Earth.
-A biting political satire, A Planet for the President is a deliberately thinly disguised commentary on George W. Bush and his administration.
+A political satire, A Planet for the President is a thinly disguised commentary on the administration of George W. Bush.

 The book was published by Orion Books.

 Plot summary

 The environmental situation

-In the face of all sorts of natural disasters of an unprecedented scope, an ever-increasing percentage of the U.S. population demands leadership from their president.
-So far, however, Fletcher has turned a blind eye to ecological concerns, repeatedly dismissing warnings from scientists and environmentalist groups alike as the rantings of "eco-nuts".
-For example, when wildfires in California not only killed off 38 of Hollywood's celebrities gathered for a private party in Malibu, but also fell the 2,200-year-old General Sherman Tree in Sequoia National Park and thus destroy a symbol of American strength and continuity, Fletcher rationalizes his practically non-existent environmental policy by concluding that the fire must have been started by arson, while at the same time ignoring the drought which, at least partially caused by human intervention, enabled the fire to spread so quickly in the first place.
-The novel predates the terrible wildfires of October 2007 and the summer 2018.
+Facing unprecedented natural disasters, an increasing percentage of the US population demands leadership.
+Fletcher, however, ignores ecological concerns, dismissing warnings from scientists and environmental groups as the rantings of "eco-nuts".
+For example, when wildfires in California kill 38 Hollywood celebrities at a private party in Malibu and fell the 2,200-year-old General Sherman Tree in Sequoia National Park, destroying a symbol of American strength, Fletcher rationalises his lack of environmental policy by baselessly blaming arson.
+He ignores the human-exacerbated drought that enabled the fire to spread.

 The terrifying consequences of environmental destruction have become a day-to-day reality to people all over the world.
 The United Kingdom, for example, America's closest ally, suffers "the loss of much of East Anglia" due to flooding, and Prime Minister James Halstead, as a gesture of friendship, sends Fletcher "the last cod from the North Sea for at least ten years", a specimen which, he adds, could just as well be "the last North Sea cod ever".
 In Nepal, inexperienced engineers trying to drain a glacial lake cause the surrounding moraine to burst, which results in a valley being flooded and in 62,000 Nepalese losing their lives.
 And in the United States, New Orleans is flooded and destroyed and 23,142 people are killed when Hurricane Wendy, a Category 5 hurricane, hits the city.
-In another symbolic case, the bald eagle - the symbol of America - is on the verge on extinction.
+The bald eagle, a symbol of America, is on the verge of extinction.

-In these troubled times, many state leaders turn to the American President for support, a fact which on occasion makes Fletcher J. Fletcher reflect on the state of the union and that of the globe at large:
+In these troubled times, many state leaders turn to the American President for support, a fact which on occasion makes Fletcher J. Fletcher reflect on the state of the union and the globe.